Scraper site

 A scraper site is a website that copies content from other websites using web scraping.
 The content is then mirrored with the goal of creating revenue, usually through advertising and sometimes by selling user data.

-Scraper sites come in various forms.
-Some provide little, if any material or information, and are intended to obtain user information such as e-mail addresses, to be targeted for spam e-mail.
+Scraper sites come in various forms: Some provide little if any material or information and are intended to obtain user information such as e-mail addresses to be targeted for spam e-mail.
 Price aggregation and shopping sites access multiple listings of a product and allow a user to rapidly compare the prices.

 Examples of scraper websites

 Search engines such as Google could be considered a type of scraper site.
-Search engines gather content from other websites, save it in their own databases, index it and present the scraped content to their search engine's own users.
+Search engines gather content from other websites, save it in their own databases, index it and present the scraped content to the search engines' own users.
 The majority of content scraped by search engines is copyrighted.

 The scraping technique has been used on various dating websites as well.
 These sites often combine their scraping activities with facial recognition.